suren-atoyan/yerevancoder.github.io/src/pages/2018-03-06-javascript-edge-cases/index.md

 discussionId: "2018-02-08-javascript-edge-cases"
 ---

-# Edge cases in Javascript
+# Edge cases in JavaScript

 Hi everyone, today we are going to talk about the edge cases in JS